 DISCLAIMER: You are strongly encouraged to confirm any information obtained from or through this site, and review all information regarding any medical condition or treatment with your physician.
 PLEASE DO NOT DISREGARD PROFESSIONAL MEDICAL ADVICE OR DELAY SEEKING MEDICAL TREATMENT BECAUSE OF SOMETHING YOU HAVE READ ON THIS SITE.

 Nothing is more impactful than the lived experience.
-Please send us your stories and photos for us to share throughout the month using the form, below or by sending us an email to email@example.com.
-If you'd like to be a part of the O&E movement, please let us know by using the form, below, to tell us where your passion lies, what your interests are, who you're connected to and how you can help.
+Please send us your stories and photos for us to share throughout the month using the form, below or by sending us an email to firstname.lastname@example.org.
+If you'd like to be a part of the group, please let us know by using the form below to tell us where your passion lies, what your interests are, and how you can help.

 Past NDAM postings: